Skip to main content

 { "num": "0.(142857)e7" }

-• The following characters in the string are ignored:
+• The following characters in a string representing a number are ignored:

 Numbers as Number Literals

-When a number has no extra metadata and is compatible with the JSON representation of numbers, a JSON number literal may be used.
+When a number is compatible with the JSON representation of numbers and has no metadata, a JSON number literal may be used.

 Specifically: